kaggour/AM-CDM/README.md

 Overall, the CDD standardizes the AM vocabulary for human use, the CDM structures the vocabulary for machine usability, and CDEFs enable machines to exchange data based on the structure of the CDM.

-## AM CDM Scope - Lead: Peter Coutts
+## AM-CDM Scope - Lead: Peter Coutts
 The AM-CDM is currently AM process-agnostic, meaning that it does not include AM domain-specific information, such as data related specifically to Metallic Laser Powder Bed Fusion or Metallic Wire-Arc Directed Energy Deposition.
-Future efforts can focus on extensions to the AM CDM for these specific domains, relying on the domain Subject Matter Experts (SMEs) to define and organize the data of that domain.
-For instance, data models representing specific destructive testing types (e.g. tensile testing) or specific thermal treatments (e.g. stress relief) could be constructed that build on the AM CDM.
-Specific, non-AM concepts (e.g. organization, personnel, system) have been included in the AM CDM in effort to create a wholistic picture of the AM data pedigree.
+Future efforts can focus on extensions to the AM-CDM for these specific domains, relying on the domain Subject Matter Experts (SMEs) to define and organize the data of that domain.
+For instance, data models representing specific destructive testing types (e.g. tensile testing) or specific thermal treatments (e.g. stress relief) could be constructed that build on the AM-CDM.
+Specific, non-AM concepts (e.g. organization, personnel, system) have been included in the AM-CDM in effort to create a wholistic picture of the AM data pedigree.

-## AM CDM Structure - Lead: Alex Kuan
+## AM-CDM Structure - Lead: Alex Kuan
-*insert some graphics of the AM CDM to help visualize the organization and structure* *focus on most important classes*
+*insert some graphics of the AM-CDM to help visualize the organization and structure* *focus on most important classes*

-## How to use the AM CDM - Lead: Richard Huff, supporting Benjamin Standfield (All contribute ideas?)
+## How to use the AM-CDM - Lead: Richard Huff, supporting Benjamin Standfield (All contribute ideas?)

 ### What is the use case for a general AM practitioner?
 ### How a non-data person may apply the CDM in their organization, even if not implemented in a database, etc.
 ### Minimum viable data, enable data pedigree via data connectivity
 ### How the CDM relates to data exchange formats
-*should we define conformance to the AM CDM?
+*should we define conformance to the AM-CDM?
 If so, include loose rules*

 ## What is SADL - Lead: Kareem Aggour
 The AM-CDM is designed and developed in the Semantic Application Design Language (SADL) [[6]](#ref6).
 SADL is both a language and an Eclipse plugin designed to simplify data model development.
 SADL uses a formal, English-like syntax and grammar, enabling users to author data models that can be automatically converted into the Web Ontology Language (OWL), the W3C standard for semantic modeling [[7]](#ref7).
 SADL was specifically developed to make data models accessible to non-semantic domain experts, allowing them to read and understand these models with ease.
 Its intuitive design makes it straightforward for domain experts such as engineers and materials scientists to collaborate with computer scientists to rapidly develop data models, without requiring those domain experts to become proficient in semantic modeling.